I joined a German enterprise and finally understood what AI governance actually means

 The Shared Configuration

-Once the governance framework was in place, I built the tools to enforce it.
-A shared configuration for our AI coding agents - Claude Code and Codex - that every developer installs.
-It includes twelve custom skills I wrote specifically for our workflow:
+Once the AI board's policy was in place and the technical guardrails agreed on, I built the tools that would enforce them daily.
+A shared configuration for our AI coding agents - Claude Code and Codex - that the development team can install.
+It includes fifteen custom skills I wrote specifically for our workflow:

 Jira integration that pulls ticket context without exposing customer data.
-Bitbucket PR workflows that enforce commit conventions and branch naming.
+Bitbucket and Gitea PR workflows that enforce commit conventions and branch naming.
 Confluence access for documentation lookup.
 Outlook integration for scheduling.
-Laravel and Symfony development workflows with automated worktree management for parallel tasks.
-PHP testing skills that validate code quality before it leaves the developer's machine.
+Laravel, Symfony, WordPress, and Vue development workflows with automated worktree management for parallel tasks.
+PHP testing and the BaseService pattern reference for quality.
+A local CI/CD orchestrator, cross-session memory, a daily work assistant, and a config backup tool round it out.

 Four specialized sub-agents that handle common tasks: one for parallel worktree management (so agents can work on multiple Jira tickets simultaneously), one for code simplification and refactoring, one for fast codebase exploration, and one for research that can search the web without exposing internal context.